1805 Info 2a for John Crompton |

 Source: Bulmer's trade directory Lowthorpe 1892 Farmers Mrs Margaret Elizabeth Crompton

-second time, to Thomas WILLIAMS in the third quarter of 1894 in Scarborough.
-However, in the
+the second time, to Thomas WILLIAMS in the third quarter of 1894 in Scarborough.
+However,

 GRO death records have been searched for Thomas WILLIAMS' death but there is no firm evidence of a Thomas WILLIAMS dying in the East Riding between 1894 and 1901.
 His place of death was expected to be Nafferton, however a Thomas WILLIAMS, aged 52, died in Beverley in the 2nd quarter of 1894 (GRO ref: Beverley 9d 57).
 On the 1911 census Margaret Elizabeth is recorded as a widow.
 Against the years married the enumerator has crossed out 10.
 Does this suggest she was widowed in 1904?
 Again there are no matching records.
 Right: Margaret Elizabeth WILLIAMS at Mary Agnes's wedding 20 June 1900 |